 Comparison of Technologies

-Where the direct use by a device of dedicated security hardware is not appropriate or available, there are two general approaches to ensuring the security and control of stored values such as cryptographic keys.
+Where the direct use by a device of dedicated local security hardware is not appropriate or available, there are two general approaches to ensuring the security and control of stored values such as cryptographic keys.
 These are Local or Centralised Key Storage...

-The first concerns storing keys locally.
+The first concerns storing and using keys locally.
 Where they are protected (or encrypted) using a password, then there are two common approaches, one being to use a login password to make keys available to applications (possibly not just the intended application) on the device, the other is to use a password when the key is required.
 The problem with this type of approach is that protection is only as good as the password employed, and so the keys are vulnerable to attacks such as an exhaustive search on the password.
 If stored keys are to be protected by being encrypted with a full strength encryption key, then all you have really achieved is to redefine the problem of how to protect one set of keys with how to protect another (similar) set of keys.

 - Advantages: Users have full ownership and control over their keys